ywiyogo/squeezeDet/README.md

 - SqueezeDet is a real-time object detector, which can be used to detect videos.
 The video demo will be released later.

 ## Training/Validation:

+### BOSCH Dataset

+To switching the dataset, please change the input folder in `scripts/train.sh`.

+### KITTI Dataset
 - Download KITTI object detection dataset: [images](http://www.cvlibs.net/download.php?file=data_object_image_2.zip) and [labels](http://www.cvlibs.net/download.php?file=data_object_label_2.zip).
 Put them under `$SQDT_ROOT/data/KITTI/`.
 Unzip them, then you will get two directories:  `$SQDT_ROOT/data/KITTI/training/` and `$SQDT_ROOT/data/KITTI/testing/`.

-- Now we need to split the training data into a training set and a vlidation set.
+- Now we need to split the training data into a training set and a validation set.

   ```Shell
   cd $SQDT_ROOT/data/KITTI/